matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 | **Shuffled Data** | Flat at ~0.12 | No decay | No artificial signal |

     Implications
-    If log-binning or exponential fitting created artificial decay, the shuffled data would also show exponential decay. *It does not.* This confirms that the signal is topological: it exists only in the specific relationship between coherence and physical separation.
-Destroying the spatial topology destroys the signal, confirming it is a genuine geometric property of the GNSS network.
+    If log-binning or exponential fitting created artificial decay, the shuffled data would also show exponential decay. *It does not.* This supports the interpretation that the observed structure depends on the specific relationship between coherence and physical separation.
+Destroying the spatial topology destroys the signal, which is consistent with a genuine geometric property of the GNSS network.

         - Log-spaced binning does not transform Y-values — it only groups data